DanielBradford/rubic/testing.md

     <span style="color:#00b300">PASSED</span> *Recipes Types are well displayed*
 1. As a new or returning user i want to view a recipe that is displayed clearly and makes my cooking experience easier

-     <span style="color:#ffa500">TESTING NOTE</span> *The check boxes allow order and organisation for the user and is a helpful UX feature.*
+     <span style="color:#ffa500">TESTING NOTE</span> *All ingredient and method data is successfully processed and presented in the intended list format.
+The check boxes allow order and organisation for the user and is a helpful UX feature.*

     <span style="color:#00b300">PASSED</span> *The layout and design of the view recipe page does this*
 1. As a new or returning user i want to view all Vegan recipes

+    <span style="color:#ffa500">TESTING NOTE</span> *The presentation and focus of the results can be improved.*

     <span style="color:#00b300">PASSED</span> *The vegan filter button meets this requirement*
 1. As a registered user i want to add a recipe to the application